 Nnimmo Bassey’s essay concludes “Our national anthem declares that the labour of our heroes past shall never be in vain.
 Today, be assured fathers, mothers, brothers and sisters, that your labour, as you mark this day, will not be in vain.
 I salute your courage.
 I salute your determination.
 Onward we go, until victory!”
 My response to this conclusion as much as I admire it is it appears “One Nigeria” was a mistake.

 I was utterly amused when having decided to tweet consistently about the very evil and revolting Southern Kaduna massacres of mostly women and children (even a crippled child) as graphically represented in numerous photos that I would be “identified” as a Northerner.
-When I questioned President Jonathan’s approach to Niger Delta Clean Up and Desertification issues I was, on twitter, called a “Janjaweed” who should complain about the massacres and the desertification of land to my Northern governor who was adequately funded for the, not Jonathan.
+When I questioned President Jonathan’s approach to Niger Delta Clean Up and Desertification issues I was, on twitter, called a “Janjaweed” who should complain about the massacres and the desertification of land to my Northern governor who was adequately funded for implementing water conservation, irrigation and forestation projects within my state, not Goodluck Jonathan.
 I had also been vocal about the recent floods in Nigeria and it was the same thing.
+That Bassey and I are from the Niger Delta is probably to be expected in the country.
+Does one have to come from a specific locality to fight for its environmental survival?

 If Nigeria was a nation and a not the convenient pastiche of land and people it is, when a man-made disaster or massacre or natural disaster occurs in Bornu, Katsina, Kogi, Ogun, Adamawa, Oyo, Ebonyi, Sokoto, Abia, Edo, Cross River, Benue or Yobe it should be of concern to all Nigerians.
 Concern is not activism but sometimes can have greater impacts.
 Unfortunately, this is not the case and “strategically” the disasters and massacres tend to only happen to and in minority communities in Nigeria.
 Maybe such is “mere coincidence.”
-Is such the stuff of justice?
+Allowed to happen with impunity, is such the stuff of justice?
+When is it ever wrong to ask for justice, particularly on behalf of an ignored people?

 Bassey commends the peaceful and untiring resistance and struggles of the Etche people.
 We all who are concerned join him in his commendation and offer our support to Etche people, they are not alone.
 I hope the Government of Nigeria listens to Bassey carefully; we are truly tired of the bleeding.